blue-ish34/s3d/README.md

 s3d.load_string("string");

-# else, if you don't want to touch glsl:
+# if you don't want to touch glsl:

 create a new Shape()